 I first tried to self-harm when I was around 9.
 I didn’t actually do it, I chickened out.
 I thought that if I cut myself or stabbed myself the pain would go away.
 I thought that these were normal thoughts people had.
 Around the same time I stopped going to school, there were some mornings when I just couldn’t get out of bed.
 I would fake a cold or a stomach ache just so I didn’t have to be around people, I wanted to stay in my bed all day and not exist in the outside world.
 I don’t think it was necessarily the school that was the problem, but more the feelings I was having inside.

-In year 7, when I was 11 my tics worsened, I did anything I could to stay out of lessons and would spend the whole day in the nurses room.
+In year 7, when I was 11 my tics worsened, I did anything I could to stay out of lessons and would spend the whole day in the nurse’s room.
 I think because of my tics, as there was a physical symptom that made life very uncomfortable for me people did not question it.
-However I think the tics were caused by underlying feelings, I was experiencing the same feelings I had had the majority of my life, I can’t describe it, but it has felt like as the 7 year old me drew, there is a boulder that I must drag with me everywhere I go, and at times it gets heavier, and one times it’s lighter.
+However I think the tics were caused by underlying feelings, I was experiencing the same feelings I had had the majority of my life, I can’t describe it, but it has felt like as the 7-year-old me drew, there is a boulder that I must drag with me everywhere I go, and at times it gets heavier, and other times it’s lighter.
 This period of my life was a heavy one.

 So how young does depression start?
 I have no clue.
 I don’t think anyone knows for definite.
-For me this feeling as been an omnipresent aspect of my life for as long as I can remember.
+For me, this feeling has been an omnipresent aspect of my life for as long as I can remember.
 There are varying degrees but it has never, ever gone away.
-All I ask is that you keep a look out for the signs.
+All I ask is that you keep a lookout for the signs.
 Don’t let persistent physical symptoms distract you from the fact that the problem may be internal, and with teenagers, keep an eye out, depression can often be confused for being a moody hormonal teenager instead of something more sinister.

 Despite a loving mother and a supportive family depression has plagued much of my life.
 Much more of my life than I have ever had the courage to admit.
 There is no definite cause for why I have suffered from it, and there is usually no reasoning to me as to why my boulder is heavier at times than others.
 It happens, and there are things that can help manage and help you get better.